notgitbleed/notgitbleed.github.io/index.md

 ![GitHub committer-email search ](gitbleed_ide_prompt.png)

 There could be other reasons for this, including bugs in automation scripts and possibly a misunderstanding of the git CLI.
-However, as well as passwords we found lots of other bits of information such as left over command line parameters and even extensive internal LDAP group information.
+However, as well as passwords we found lots of other bits of information such as left-over command line parameters and even extensive internal LDAP group information.

 # How to see if you are affected
 All our research was focused on GitHub, both GitHub enterprise (on-prem) and GitHub.com as that is the tooling used by our clients.
-However it is possible that other code repository systems are also affected by this or a similar issue.
+However, it is possible that other code repository systems are also affected by this or a similar issue.

 In a future blog post we'll go into more details of the scripts we used to investigate this issue, along with some other external sources of data that also leaked GitHub credential information.